-Most interestingly, parallel to Yaakov's non-mention of camels while talking to Esav, they feature prominently in the Torah's description of events involving his mother, Rivkah.
-Commenting on the pasuk which states that Rivkah rode on a camel as she accompanied Eliezer to Canaan, the Midrash9 explains that Rivkah's own states paralleled that of a camel.
+camel.
 For an animal to be considered kosher, it needs two characteristics, to have split hooves and to chew the cud.
 Most animals have ether both or neither characteristics, but the camel has one of each, in that it chews the cud but does not have split hooves.
 Halachically, as we know, such an animal is completely non-kosher.
 However, thematically, the Midrash states that Rivkah's own state was similar to that of a camel in that, of her two children, Yaakov and Esav, one was pure and one was impure.
 With the process of refinement not yet complete, good and evil had not yet been fully separated from each other.

-Part of Yaakov's opening message to Esav is understood by Chazal as a description of his spiritual state.
-For example, when he says "עָם לֶבֶּן גַּרְתִּי - I sojourned with Lavan,"110 this is understood as a reference to the fact that he kept the six hundred and thirteen mitzvos while with Lavan (גרתי = תרי"ג).11 In a similar vein, this is the deeper meaning of what Yaakov means by telling Esav that he had acquired "an ox and a donkey."
+This brings us back to Yaakov's opening message to Esav upon his return home.
+Part of that message is understood by Chazal as a description of his spiritual state.
+For example, when he says "בְּנְיִ נְּרְתִּי - I sojourned with Lavan," this is understood as a reference to the fact that he kept the six hundred and thirteen mitzvos while with Lavan (גרתי = תרי").
+In a similar vein, the Meshech Chochmah explains that this is the deeper meaning of what Yaakov means by telling Esav that he had acquired "an ox and a donkey."
 He is not describing his livestock inventory, but rather, his spiritual state.
 An ox possesses both characteristics required for an animal to be kosher, it is "completely" kosher.
 In contrast, a donkey possesses neither, and hence it is "completely" not kosher.
 Thus Yaakov's words represent the fact that he had achieved the state where the pure and the impure had once again become completely distinct.
 Evil still existed, however, it was not integrated together with the good, rather, it was a separate, extrinsic entity.
 This is why Yaakov mentioned oxen and donkeys - but not camels.
 The process of refinement had been completed!